 CoViz 4D enables completion engineers to visualize and analyze how previous completion strategies have affected production in nearby wells or wells with similar geologic and geophysical attributes.

 CoViz 4D enables completion engineers to visualize and analyze how previous completion strategies have affected production in nearby wells or wells with similar geologic and geophysical attributes.
 Using time-step data, CoViz 4D can display the completion process to see what treatments were employed, how it progressed, and most importantly, the well production data to help show the efficacy of the completion strategy.

 Effective subsea well completion requires an in-depth understanding of a reservoir’s geological and geophysical characteristics and the use of technologies suited to extreme pressure, temperature, and potentially corrosive conditions.
 Significantly higher costs and time factors across all phases of subsea well development place added pressure on reservoir engineering teams to find ways to be as efficient as possible in drilling and completions.
 Shared access to all relevant subsea data and the ability to visualize and analyze it in 3D and 4D give engineers the understanding they need to confidently develop the strategy and methods that help minimize time and costs associated with subsea well completions.

-CoViz 4D, a data visualization and analytics software from Dynamic Graphics Inc. gives oil and gas professionals the ability to easily access and analyze relevant data associated with HPHT reservoirs.
-Powerful visualization capabilities enable reservoir teams to explore data relationships, calculate gradients, and more accurately analyze how subsurface conditions influence drilling and completion methods.
+CoViz 4D,a data visualization analytics software from Dynamic Graphics, Inc., gives geologists, geophysicists, and reservoir engineers the ability to easily access and combine all relevant data associated with subsurface environments.
+Powerful analytic capabilities enable users to explore data relationships, analyze the accuracy of depth conversion of 3D seismic, and visualize seismic well ties and velocity models to facilitate decisions that positively impact profit and reduce operational risk.
 To learn more about CoViz 4D contact our team.